LRB-IIMCB/yeast_deadenylation_methods_chapter/README.md

 Transcriptome-wide analysis of mRNA adenylation status in yeast using nanopore sequencing
 ================
-Pawel S KrawczykAgnieszka TudekSeweryn MroczekAndrzej Dziembowski
+Pawel S Krawczyk, Agnieszka Tudek, Seweryn Mroczek, Andrzej Dziembowski

 - <a href="#abstract" id="toc-abstract">Abstract</a>
 - <a href="#about-this-dataset" id="toc-about-this-dataset">About this